 Classical Languages (Ancient Greek or Latin)

 Placement for classical languages is highly individualized since these languages are the least frequently taught in high schools.
-Students who have classical language backgrounds must contact one of the following faculty members over the summer prior to registering for classes in June so that a determination of their placement can be made.
+Students who have classical language backgrounds must contact one of the following faculty members prior to registering for classes so that a determination of their placement can be made.

 - Latin: Dr. Ortwin Knorr

 - Ancient Greek: Dr. Ortwin Knorr

 - Eaton Hall 306

 Placement in Mandarin Chinese is highly individualized, given that few students arrive at Willamette having previously studied this language.
 Students who have studied Chinese must contact the following faculty member prior to registering for classes:

 - Dr. Juwen Zhang

 - Walton Hall 144